DerwenAI/strwythura/quiz/QUIZ.md

   - the financial bubble, caused by "AI Hype" deception, finally bursts

+What is the most likely source for previews of upcoming AI technology components:

+  - lectures by Peter Thiel, Sam Altman, and other experts
+  - product releases from OpenAI, Anthropic, etc.
+  - articles published by Andreessen Horowitz (a16z)
+  - new papers on arXiv
+  - peer-reviewed published research at optimization labs

 It is grammatically correct to say:

   - "according to the AIs"